 To provide housing counseling to anyone who needs it, HUD works with agencies all over the country.

 HUD has a list of approved housing counseling agencies that seniors may use no matter where they are in the country.
-If seniors need specific information on HUD housing counseling, then they may search this list by service.
+If seniors need specific information on HUD housing counseling, they can search the HUD list by service.
 For example, they may search their state for a reverse-mortgage counselor or a foreclosure-avoidance counselor.
 They can also search for housing or home buying counseling by state, city or zip code.
 This directory is the easiest way to find a counseling agency that participates in this program in the senior’s area.
 HUD also has an app that seniors can download for easy access to the directory and to search for counseling agencies on the go.

-Housing Counseling Fees
+What are Housing Counseling fees?

-Seniors can contact HUD for housing counseling services if they would like to learn how to prevent undergoing foreclosure.
+Seniors can contact HUD for housing counseling services if they would like to learn about how to avoid foreclosure.
 Talking to a housing counselor regarding foreclosure prevention is free as well as counseling about homelessness.
 All agencies that are a part of the Housing Counseling Program sponsored by HUD are not permitted to charge recipients for these services.
 These housing counseling agencies are partially funded by HUD in partnership with NeighborWorks America.
 If a senior is charged a fee for one of these services, then he or she should not pay it.

 Not all services provided through these housing counseling programs are free, though.
 For other services, housing counseling offices are allowed to charge a small fee.
 It is important for seniors to understand which HUD services may require a fee.
 This includes counseling regarding pre-purchase, reverse mortgages, renting, non-delinquency post-purchase counseling and more.
 If the agencies are going to charge for these services, then they must meet certain criteria.
 Though housing counseling agencies are allowed to charge for the aforementioned services, they must give counseling services free of charge to people who prove that they cannot afford to pay the normal prices.
 The agency must also tell the recipient about the fees before the services are provided.
 HUD’s program also ensures that agencies can only charge fees that are on par with the level and amount of service provided.
 If a senior has used a housing agency that did not comply with these rules, then he or she should contact the Office of Housing Counseling sector of HUD.
-Download our housing guide for details on requesting free housing counseling.
+Download our housing guide for more information on requesting free housing counseling.

-Foreclosure Avoidance Housing Counseling
+Get Tips to Avoid Foreclosure With Housing Counseling

 There are specific programs available to help people avoid foreclosures that housing counseling agencies can go over with a client.
 All of the counseling agencies sponsored by HUD are equipped to give seniors information on these services.
 One of these programs is the Homeowner Affordability and Stability Plan also known as HASP.
 Seniors may be eligible for a Making Home Affordable loan adjustment or to refinance and reduce their monthly payments.
 This service is meant to help people keep their homes.

 In the case that the senior needs assistance to understand the ins and outs of the Making Home Affordable programs, he or she can search for HUD counseling agencies in the area and obtain free counseling services.
 The counselor will help residents determine if they are eligible for this program and then help the senior complete an intake package for the program.
-Learn about the eligibility requirements for these programs by downloading our free in-depth guide.
+Learn about the eligibility requirements for these programs by downloading our free guide.

-Housing Counseling Availability
+Information About Housing Counseling Availability

 Housing counseling agencies have specific operating hours when they are available to help seniors with any of the counseling services that they offer.
 For specific hours of operation of counseling agencies, seniors should search for a local agency and then look up the details of that agency.
 These times differ from state to state and agency to agency.
 If the senior needs help outside of those hours, then they can call HUD’s Office of Housing Counseling hotline.
 Someone will be available to speak with them 24 hours of the day.